 Required Element 2.3 Narrative to Support Achievement Appendix Evidence Onsite Evidence All Programs: Results of the program evaluation process must be used to identify strengths and areas for improvement relative to components of the program (such as policies, procedures, curriculum, teaching methods, faculty, preceptors, resources).
 Short- and long-term strategies must be developed and actions must be taken to maintain program strengths and address areas for improvement identified through the evaluation process.
-Briefly summarize information presented in the Continuous Program Improvement Plan and discuss how it links with the outcomes presented in the Program Evaluation Plan [Programs applying for candidacy must discuss how the improvement plan will link to the Program Evaluation Plan].
-All Programs: • Most recent plan documenting continuous program improvement (use template titled "Continuous Program Improvement Plan") [Programs applying for candidacy must submit this plan with anticipated strengths and areas for improvement].
-All Programs: • Minutes from planning meetings or other documentation discussing identification of program strengths and areas for improvement and development of short- and longterm strategies.
+All Programs: Briefly summarize information presented in the Continuous Program Improvement Plan and discuss how it links with the outcomes presented in the Program Evaluation Plan.
+[Programs applying for candidacy must discuss how the improvement plan will link to the Program Evaluation Plan].
+All Programs: Most recent plan documenting continuous program improvement (use template titled "Continuous Program Improvement Plan").
+[Candidacy programs only]: Although the program will not have data from the program evaluation plan, a Continuous Program Improvement Plan must be submitted with anticipated strengths and areas for improvement based on the self-study process.
+Note: Not all categories (for example, policies and procedures, faculty, curriculum) in the plan need strengths and areas for improvement; however, the program must include both strategies and areas for improvement within the entire plan.
+Unmet objectives in the Program Evaluation Plan must be included on the form.
+All Programs: • Minutes from planning meetings or other documentation discussing identification of program strengths and areas for improvement and development of short- and long-term strategies.